Time offs, leaves & holidays

-Annual and sick leave credit for previous Washington state employment.
+Vacation and sick time off credit for previous Washington state employment

 Learn how to donate or receive paid leave through the Shared Leave Program, which helps employees financially manage work absences caused by a severe, extraordinary, or life- threatening health crisis or other qualifying circumstance.

-Learn how to donate or receive paid leave through the UW Organ Donor Shared Leave Program, which supports employees undergoing the organ donation process.
+Learn how to donate or receive paid time off through the UW Organ Donor Shared Leave Program, which supports employees undergoing the organ donation process

-Learn how to donate or receive paid leave through the state's Uniformed Services Shared Leave Pool Program, which financially helps employees called to service in the U.S. uniformed services.
+Learn how to donate or receive paid time off through the state's Uniformed Services Shared Leave Pool Program, which financially helps employees called to service in the U.S. uniformed services

-Information on sick leave accrual and use, as well as what happens to your leave balance if you change UW jobs or leave the University.
+Information on sick time off accrual and use, as well as what happens to your leave balance if you change UW jobs or leave the University

 Leave available to birth mothers for prenatal and postpartum medical needs